cicada-lang/inet-cute/docs/articles/a-syntax-for-the-terms-of-linear-logic.md

 # Type

-A type has a unique name and an arity.
+A type has a name and an arity.

 # Building nets